Facilities available at Oracle State Park

-Visit the park office/gift shop and take a self-guided tour through the multi-level Kannally family home.
-The Mediterranean-Revival Style ranch house built 1929-1933 is listed on the National Register of Historic Places.
+Take a self-guided tour through the multi-level Kannally family home.
+The Mediterranean-Revival Style ranch house built 1929-1933 is listed on the National Register of Historic Places and holds special artistic surprises from talented Kannally artists throughout the home.

 An exhibit of impressionist-style paintings by self-taught cowboy artist Lee Kannally is on display at the Kannally Ranch House.
-Nearly 30 oils are included in the exhibit thanks to the Oracle Historical Society and Friends of Oracle State Park
+Nearly 30 oil paintings are included in the exhibit thanks to the Oracle Historical Society and Friends of Oracle State Park.

 - Stay on designated trails.